margaretrl/FAT32-File-System/README.md

 - We assume file and directory names will not contain spaces or file extensions (e.g., .txt, .exe).
 - We assume file and directory names will be names (not paths) within the current working directory.
 - We expect to receive the path of the image file in the main program’s first argument (argv[1]).

+## Notes
+- We have offset being changed during the read command as per the instructions: "Update the offset of the file to offset + [SIZE] (or to the size of the file if you reached the end of the file)."
+This contradicts the demo video, but we followed the instructions.